mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 I dutifully recorded all of the issues I spotted, 59 in total.
 According to the review literature I'd read, I had done a great job.
 I found SO many mistakes.
 Therefore, I must be a good reviewer.

 A few days later, Mallory sent me the updated changelist and her responses to my notes.
-She had fixed the simple issues: typos, renaming variables, etc. But she refused to address the higher-level problems, such as the fact that her code had undefined behavior for malformed input or that one of her functions nested control-flow structures six layers deep.
+She had fixed the simple issues: typos, variable renames, etc. But she refused to address the higher-level problems, such as the fact that her code had undefined behavior for malformed input or that one of her functions nested control-flow structures six layers deep.
 Instead, she explained dismissively that these issues were not worth the engineering time to fix.

 Angry and frustrated, I sent a new round of notes.
 My tone was professional but meandering into the realm of passive-aggressive.
 "Can you explain *why* we want undefined behavior for malformed input?"
 As you might guess, Mallory's replies became even more obstinate.